tiredvekster/LightAntiCheat/F-A-Q.md

 # F.A.Q.

 ## How do I enable alerts?
 Chat notifications are disabled by default.
-You can enable not only punishment notifications, but also violation notifications in the config.<br>
+You can enable not only punishment notifications, but also violation notifications in the config.
 ```yml
 alerts:
   broadcast-violations: